JohnnyBlocks/JBs-Lab-Production/_pages/buy-me-a-coffee.md

 permalink: "/buy-me-a-coffee.html"
 ---

 Hi!
-I am Sal, web designer & developer at WowThemes.net.
-The free items I create are my side projects and **Mundana for Jekyll** is one of them.
-You can find **all the work I release for free [here](https://www.wowthemes.net/category/free-themes-templates/)**.
+I am Johnnyblocks, Data Scientist and Video Gamer.
+In my free time I like to make content to help people with my same interests.

-You have my permission to use the free items I develop in your personal, commercial or client projects.
-If you'd like to reward my work, I would be honored and I could dedicate more time maintaining the free projects.
+I hope you have enjoyed my content or found some of it useful.
+If you'd like to reward my work, I would be honored.

 Thank you so much!

-<a class="btn btn-danger" href="https://www.wowthemes.net/donate/">Buy me a coffee</a>
+<a class="btn btn-danger" href="https://www.buymeacoffee.com/JohnnyBlocks">Buy me a coffee</a>